griffithdan/griffithdan.github.io/pages/publications.md

 ## In review

+**Griffith, D.M** and T.M.
+Anderson.
+The ‘plantspec’ R package: a tool for spectral analysis of plant stoichiometry.
+Submitted to Methods in Ecology and Evolution

 Quigley, K.Q., **D.M.
 Griffith**, G. Donati and T.M.
 Anderson.
 Water and nutrients, not herbivory, drive global patterns of grass leaf silicification.
-In review, Ecology Letters.
+In review.

 Still, C.J., J.M.
 Cotton, and **D.M.
 Griffith**.
 Assessing Earth System Model predictions of C4 grass cover in North America: from the glacial era to the end of this century.
 Submitted to Global Ecology and Biogeography.